Guidance

-- Touch, feed or interfere with the natural behaviour of grey nurse sharks;
+- Do not touch, feed or interfere with the natural behaviour of grey nurse sharks;

-- Chase, harass or interrupt the swimming patterns of grey nurse sharks;
+- Do not chase, harass or interrupt the swimming patterns of grey nurse sharks;

-- Block cave entrances, gutters or entrap grey nurse sharks;
+- Do not block cave entrances, gutters or entrap grey nurse sharks;

-- Dive in groups totalling more than ten divers; and
+- Do not dive in large groups totalling more than ten divers; and

-- Use mechanical apparatus including but not limited to scooters, horns and shark pods.
+- Do not use mechanical apparatus including but not limited to scooters, horns and shark pods.

-All divers should comply with this Code of Conduct to avoid penalties including fines up to $110,000 or 2 years imprisonment (or both).
+All divers should comply with this Code of Conduct to avoid penalties including fines up to $110,000 or 2 years imprisonment.

-In addition, all commercial SCUBA diving operators must conduct all dives in recognised grey nurse shark areas under this Code.
-In addition to the divers’ obligations listed above, all commercial operators must:
+In addition, all commercial SCUBA diving operators must conduct all dives in recognised Grey Nurse Shark areas under this Code.
+In addition to the divers’ obligations listed above, all commercial operators should:

 - Give a dive brief at each dive site identifying grey nurse shark habitat areas;

-- Ensure all divers on their charter vessels comply with the Code of Conduct;
+- Explain the Code of Conduct and ensure all divers on their charter vessels comply with it;

 - Display the Code of Conduct in all dive stores and on board dive boats.